A Guide to Declaring Bankruptcy In Australia

 While declaring bankruptcy can release you from debts, it has long-term financial impacts.
 If you are operating your business as a partnership or a sole trader, you and your partner can file for bankruptcy as individuals.
 The business can’t become bankrupt.
+For a business, the process is insolvency or liquidation.

 Here is everything you need to know about declaring bankruptcy in Australia: